 Making adjustments in your home and work life can go a long way in relieving back pain.

 Sleeping.
 Sleeping on your side with a pillow between your knees will take stress off your back.
+Make sure you have a firm mattress.

 Sitting at a desk.
 If you sit at a desk for several hours a day, position your computer monitor so it is at or below eye level.
 Have your keyboard and mouse within easy reach.
 Use a chair that supports your back or place a rolled-up towel behind your back for support.
 Rest your feet on a stack of books or stool to eliminate some stress on your back.
 Finally, sit up straight, with your shoulders back to avoid the strain slouching places on your spine.